-Herbal paste cures blackish hyper pigmentation (Vyanga) and bluish hyper pigmentation (Nilika).
+Herbal paste helps cure blackish hyperpigmentation (Vyanga) and bluish hyperpigmentation (Nilika).
 It detoxifies and enhances the beauty of the skin.
-It prevents aging of the skin, reduces skin wrinkles and tones the skin.20
+It prevents aging of the skin, reduces skin wrinkles, and tones the skin.20

 The ancient sage Sushruta explains a type of artery21 which covers the body like a bound network.
 Their openings are attached to hair follicles which carry sweat and replenish fluid (rasa) inside and outside.
 Only the essence of external application via massage (Abhyanga), bath (Snana), and herbal paste (Lepa) enter the body after being transformed in the skin.

 The topical application of herbal paste (lepa) can be compared to a transdermal delivery system.
-In this process, the essence of the herbal paste after penetrating through the stratum corneum, enters the epidermis and dermis and produces its characteristic beneficial effects.
+In this process, the essence of the herbal paste after penetrating through the stratum corneum, enters the epidermis as well as dermis, and renders its characteristic beneficial effects.